NYS Prison-to-College Pipeline (P2CP)

 In the fall of 2011, after a year of work to design the program model and establish the necessary relationships and protocols, P2CP started delivering classes at Otisville Correctional Facility, a medium security men’s institution approximately two hours from New York City.
 The students were selected from a pool of applicants who had their high school diploma or GED, were eligible for release within five years, and who passed the CUNY reading and writing assessment tests.
 Candidates then submitted essays and were interviewed for the available slots in the inaugural class.
-In the first two years of the initiative, 22 men have been enrolled.
-Recruitment for the third year is underway in two medium security DOCCS facilities: Otisville and Fishkill.
+Through a partnership between John Jay College, Hostos Community College and the Department of Corrections and Community Supervision, P2CP has served a total of 56 students since August 2011:

 Elements of the pilot include:

 - Academic Coursework—Students are enrolled through the CUNY Justice Academy, a partnership between Hostos Community College and John Jay College.
 They earn college credit taking foundational courses taught weekly in the prison by John Jay and Hostos faculty.

 - Workshop Series—Bi-weekly sessions focus on the skills, attitudes, and behaviors associated with “Success in College and in Life.”